 Why do window shades have to be open for takeoff and landing?

 Many airlines outside North America require this as a safety feature intended to create full awareness of surroundings if there’s an emergency.

 U.S. airlines rarely do the same, but some regional jets (the CRJ-700 and CRJ-900 models, for example) may require that seat 1A has the shade open.
 American Eagle implements this policy on some of its planes too.
 The flight attendant doesn’t have a window on the entry door so the first row’s window provides visibility in an emergency.

+Should I be worried about those little holes in the windows?
 No. Airplane windows are incredibly durable and have three separate panes.
 The middle one has a small “breather hole,” which is not for air-conditioning but to help equalize the pressure between the window layers as an aircraft ascends and descends.

 What happens if someone dies inflight?

 Airlines develop their own protocol for this situation, but some Singapore Airlines planes once had refrigerated spaces for bodies if someone passed away.
 Technically, no one dies inflight as no one aboard can pronounce them dead (unless a doctor is onboard).

 Bodies are either left in their existing seat or placed in a set of spare chairs.
 Staff respectfully cover them with a blanket and leave them upright.